Where to find them

 When carrying out text block tagging, you can carry out a continuation if text is on other pages.
 Start by tagging the relevant text on the first page with the relevant textblock tag.
 On the next page, do the same.
 You will receive the dialogue below if you have used the same text block tag.
 Click yes to complete a continuation.

-If you reuse the same tag in a second chapter, a continuation will automatically be created when the document is merged.
+If you reuse the same tag in a second chapter, a continuation will automatically be created when the chapters are merged.
+The merge is generated when you create an ESEF Report.

 For more information